2019 Vorarlberg state election

 The 2019 Vorarlberg state election was held on 13 October 2019 to elect the members of the Landtag of Vorarlberg.

 The election was marked by major losses for the Freedom Party of Austria (FPÖ), with all other parties benefiting as a result.
 The Austrian People's Party (ÖVP) and Social Democratic Party of Austria (SPÖ) each improved their vote share for the first time since 2004, though the former failed to regain the absolute majority it had lost in 2014.
 The Greens moved into second place with a strong result of 18.9%.
 NEOS – The New Austria (NEOS) sought re-election to a Landtag for the first time and improved its performance to 8.5%.

-The election took place just two weeks after the federal election in September, and was viewed as a boost to the prospect of an ÖVP–Green federal coalition, which would mirror the composition of the incumbent Voralberg government.
+The election took place just two weeks after the federal election in September, and was viewed as a boost to the prospect of an ÖVP–Green federal coalition, which would mirror the composition of the incumbent Vorarlberg government.
 The ÖVP–Green government under Governor Markus Wallner was renewed and took office in November.